donnemartin/dev-setup/README.md

 You can use elasticsearch for such cool things as real-time search results, autocomplete, recommendations, machine learning, and more.

 #### Installation

+The section [Step 7: Run the datastores.sh Script](https://github.com/donnemartin/dev-setup#step-8-run-the-datastoressh-script) installs Elasticsearch.
+If you prefer to install it separately, check out the following discussion.

 Elasticsearch runs on Java, so check if you have it installed by running: